Morača (monastery): History

-Architecture and art
+Architecture

 Bell and Church of St. Nicholas.

 The main sanctuary (katholikon) is a big one-nave church built in the Rascian style, which developed from 1170 as first of three major artistic and architectural schools of medieval Serbia (also visible in Studenica, Mileševa, Sopoćani, Arilje and, as regards Montenegro, in Berane and Bijelo Polje).

 The two main portals are in Romanesque style.
 The church is devoted to the Assumption of Mary, while a minor chapel is devoted to Saint Nicholas.

 Besides architecture, frescoes are also of special importance.
 The oldest are eleven compositions representing the life of prophet Elias and date back to the 13th century.
 They show conservative traits, with late-Comnenian figure schemes and architectural motifs of heavy and solid blocks, similar in manner to the frescoes of Sopoćani (Serbia).
 The others are less preserved and date back to the 16th century.
 Among them it is worth mentioning two notable Last Judgement depictions, a Paradise and the Bosom of Abraham and Satan on the Two-Headed Beast, both dated 1577-8.

 During the Ottoman annexation of the region in the first half of the 16th century, part of the original fresco cycle was damaged or lost.